ddmitov/perl-executing-browser/README.md

 ## Features

-**No feature or implementation should be considered final at this early stage of development!**
+**No feature or implementation should be considered final at this stage of development!**

 **Local Scripting:**
 * CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
 * jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
-* Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
-* Any version of Perl5 can be selected from configuration file.
+* Any version of Perl5 can be selected inside the settings file.

 **Web Access:**
 * PEB can open web pages with cross-site scripting disabled.